prskid1000/CPMath/README.md

 # CPMath
-A NPM utility library for CP
+A NPM mathematics library for CP